 Simple Example: A Digital IC With 12 Outputs

 The best way to show how to use this equation for a capacitive load is with an example.
 Suppose you have a digital IC with 12 outputs, where each output signal is 5 V with 6 ns rise time.
 Each output drives a load with 50 pF load capacitance.
 If you approximate the rise time of the signal as being linear, then the derivative in the above equation can be written as dV = 5 V, and dt = 6 ns.
 Therefore, the current required per output is:

 Current per output from our example IC

-If all 12 outputs were to switch from high to low simultaneously, then the total inrush of current from the ground plane is 500 mA.
+If all 12 outputs were to switch from high to low simultaneously, then the total inrush of current from the PDN would be 500 mA.
 This inrush causes a change in the ground plane potential, which produces a change in the signal potential, and the capacitor should compensate this change in the signal potential.
 If we suppose the threshold for the ON state is 4.5 V, then the voltage dip that needs to be compensated is 0.5 V in order to prevent bit errors.
 Furthermore, this must be compensated within 6 ns.
 Therefore, the minimum decoupling capacitance is:

 Minimum capacitance of the example decoupling capacitor

 Here, you should use—at least—a 6 nF capacitor to compensate a 0.5 V maximum voltage within 6 ns.
 Note that some guidelines would recommend using two 3 nF capacitors in parallel in this example as this would reduce ESR by a factor of 2, but this will also reduce ESL by a factor of 2, so the effect on damping is nil.
 If the capacitor’s response is underdamped, then you may opt for a larger capacitor as this brings the response closer to the critically damped or overdamped cases.
 However, the use of two capacitors in parallel helps flatten the impedance spectrum of the PDN network near the capacitor’s resonance frequency.